Ballybrack Valley Pedestrian & Cycle Route Phase 4

 Works Extent

 The scheme was initiated by Cork County Council who advanced the preliminary design and obtained Part 8 Planning approval in 2019.
 Cork City Council assumed responsibility for the scheme following the Cork City boundary extension mid 2019.
 Phase 4 involves the construction of circa 2.1km of 4m wide pedestrian and cycle path connecting the recently completed Ballybrack Valley Pedestrian and Cycle Track Phases 2 & 3 with Maryborough Hill and proposed new residential developments along the route.
-The project recently has been split into two phases with construction on Phase 4A anticipated to commence in early Q3 2023.
-This phase will also incorporate the recently approved Section 38 comprising of the linkage between Maryborough Woods and the pumping station site in Berkeley.
+Construction of Phase 4A commenced in August 2023 with completion anticipated in late Q1 2024.
+This phase has also incorporated the recently approved Section 38 comprising of the linkage between Maryborough Woods and the pumping station site in Berkeley.

 Objectives